 SHARC requires the BLAS, LAPACK and FFTW3 libraries.
 During the installation, it might be necessary to alter the LDFLAGS string in the Makefile, depending on where the relevant libraries are located on your system.
-In this way, it is for example possible to use vendor-provided libraries like the Intel MKL.
+In this way, it is for example possible to use vendor-provided libraries like the \Box Intel MKL.
 For more details see the INSTALL file which is included in the SHARC distribution.

-As specified above, users of pysharc and the NetCDF functions will need additional libraries (hdf5, hdf5_hl, netcdf, mfhdf, df, jpeg), which can, e.g., be obtained through an ANACONDA installation (packages hdf5, netcdf4, jpeg, gcc).
+As specified above, users of pysharc and the NetCDF functions will need additional libraries, e.g., obtained through ANACONDA: